Information for guests requiring accommodations

 Although some pathways feature grades that are steeper than others, Zoo Atlanta is wheelchair accessible.
 In some cases, please look for signs directing for special access.

-Accessible parking spaces are available in the visitor parking lots on Boulevard and Cherokee Avenue on a first-come, first-served basis.
-The Cherokee Avenue parking lot is closest to the main gate entrance.
-A valid parking placard is required.
-If parking lots are full, guests can be dropped off in front of the Zoo.
-Speak with a Zoo Atlanta Security officer at the parking entrance for assistance.
+Free parking is available in the visitor parking lot on Cherokee Avenue.
+Spaces are available on a first-come, first-served basis, and will be extremely limited.
+A valid disabled person parking placard is required when parking in accessible parking spaces.
+Street parking is also available.
+If the Cherokee Avenue lot is full, guests can be dropped off near the front of the Zoo.
+Speak with any Zoo Atlanta Security officer at the parking lot entrance for assistance.

 Manual and electric wheelchairs are available for rental at the Zoo Atlanta Trading Company Gift Shop or at Safari Outfitters, both located just inside the front entrance.
 The electric wheelchairs are limited in number and available for rental on a first-come, first-served basis.
 Reservations are not accepted.